Para-Bannai-Ito Polynomials: Para-Bannai--Ito for , even

-The general complementary Bannai-Ito and the general Bannai-Ito polynomials are related by a Geronimus transformation with parameter $\rho_1$.
-The Geronimus transformation and the truncation commute, and therefore, performing the transformations on the para-Bannai-Ito polynomials with $N=2j+1$, $j$ even, we obtain a set of $N+1=2j+2$ polynomials that correspond to the truncation (\ref{C3_param_jeven}) of the general Bannai-Ito polynomials.
-The eigenvalue $x_s = \rho_1$ is then added to the spectrum.
+The general complementary Bannai--Ito and the general Bannai--Ito polynomials are related by a Geronimus transformation with parameter $\rho_1$.
+The Geronimus transformation and the truncation commute, and therefore, performing the transformations on the para-Bannai--Ito polynomials with $N=2j+1$, $j$ even, we obtain a set of $N+1=2j+2$ polynomials that correspond to the truncation \eqref{C3_param_jeven} of the general Bannai--Ito polynomials.
+The eigenvalue ${x_s = \rho_1}$ is then added to the spectrum.
 The treatment of the case $N=2j+1$, $j$ even, is analogous to the case $N=2j$, $j$ even.
 The results are presented below.